-Meeting people and making new friends can be difficult at the best of times, but while we’re still having to socially distance, things can seem that bit more complicated.
+Meeting people and making new friends can be difficult at the best of times, but while we’re still having to navigate various pandemic-related social rules, things can seem that bit more complicated.
 However, the good news is that there are plenty of things you can do to make the idea of meeting new people feel more accessible.

-Despite the sense of isolation many of us have felt during lockdown, people have also discovered new ways of staying connected with loved ones – and there’s no reason why these methods can’t be used to connect with new people too.
+Despite the sense of isolation many of us have felt during the recent pandemic, people have also discovered new ways of staying connected with loved ones – and there’s no reason why these methods can’t be used to connect with new people too.
 If you’re hoping to widen your social circle, here are 7 different ways to meet people in the current climate.

 1. Neighbourhood hubs

-If we try to think of some of the positives that came about during lockdown, a lot of people would probably suggest that the sense of community was the main one.
+If we try to think of some of the positives that came about during the recent lockdown, a lot of people would probably suggest that the sense of community was the main one.
 From clapping for key workers every Thursday to checking whether elderly neighbours needed food or essentials, many people found that – in spite of the loneliness they might have felt – a stronger sense of society was established.
 Cut off from family and friends, many of us began chatting to neighbours over garden fences or across balconies instead.
-And whilst lockdown restrictions are beginning to ease, that doesn’t mean it’s not worth getting to know (or continuing to get to know) your neighbours better.
+And while lockdown restrictions are easing, that doesn’t mean it’s not worth getting to know (or continuing to get to know) your neighbours better.

 If you want to become more established in your local community, then you might want to consider downloading the free app, Nextdoor – which is currently the only UK-wide neighbour app.
 Not only is Nextdoor a great way to meet your neighbours and feel connected, but it also keeps you informed about what’s going on in your local area.
 You can arrange a socially distanced street party, plan barbecues for your building, or simply swap local knowledge, recommendations and safety tips.